-Field Name Action SIP Proxy Enter the FQDN or IP address of the SIP Proxy that will receive outbound calls from the Meeting Server.
-Encryption Select the encryption mode (TLS) for the connection.
-Media encryption for SIP calls Select the required option from the drop-down list.
-ActiveControl Enable ActiveControl permissions for all the participants.
+Action Enter the FQDN or IP address of the SIP Proxy that will receive outbound calls from the Meeting Server.
+Select the encryption mode (TLS) for the connection.
+Select the required option from the drop-down list.
+Enable ActiveControl permissions for all the participants.
 When this option is enabled, it creates a callLegProfile and systemProfile to enable ActiveControls for participants by default.
 Note: these settings are not enabled by default in the Meeting Server.